abbibr/abbibr/README.md

 <!--  <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" style="with: 30px;"> -->
 ## Hi there!

 I am  Ibrohim Abbosov.
+Graduated Muhammad al-Khwarizmi specialized IT school.
+Currently studying at Amity University. <br>
 I am currently Backend Developer and build my web applications and systems using PHP and Laravel. <br>
 Coordinated 5+big projects in Light Solution company and worked there. <br>
 Participated in One Million Uzbek Coders. <br>
 I was Youth Union captain at Muhammad al-Khwarizmi school by district. <br>